ArasLabs/kanban-like-task-management/README.md

 10. Copy `..\kanban-like-task-management\Innovator` in your install folder
   * _Note: by default c:/Program Files/Aras/Innovator/

-You are now ready to login to Aras and try out kanban like task management
+You are now ready to login to Aras and try out kanban-like task management

 ## Usage